have found Collaborative

 Rated among the “25 best” family law attorneys in Washington State by Washington Law and Politics magazine, J. Mark Weiss has

-for more than 25 years helped well over 1,000 couples through their divorce.
+for more than 27 years helped clients through their divorce.
 Mark has extensive

-experience in conventional lawyering and in mediation and Collaborative Divorce.
+experience in court, in mediation, and in Collaborative Divorce.
 Mark received the “Attorney of the Year” award from the Washington State Bar Association Family Law Section,

-was named a Fellow of the American Academy of Matrimonial Lawyers after passing rigorous exams, has continuously been on the “Super Lawyers” list of Washington Law and Politics Magazine since 2007, and is “AV” rated (preeminent) by
+was named a Fellow of the American Academy of Matrimonial Lawyers, has continuously been on the “Super Lawyers” list of Washington Law and Politics Magazine since 2007, and is “AV” rated (preeminent) by

 His practice is now entirely focused on